Order of Ouissam Alaouite: History

 The 1913 to 1934 Knight of the Order of Ouissan Alaouite Medal.

-The order of Ouissam Alaouite was created during the colonial period.
-The French authorities in Morocco considered it necessary to have the power to bestow an official honour or decoration in response to loyal service; and they wanted to avoid over-burdening the bureaucracy of the order of the Légion d'Honneur in Paris.
+The establishment of the Order was a significant result of the establishment of full French influence in Moroccoas a result of the activities of French banks, and the Order, similar to the of the Légion d'Honneur in Paris., was included in the system of French colonial awards.

 The ribbon of the order during this period was a shade of orange or pumpkin-coloured.
 In 1934, a white stripe was added on each side of the ribbon.

 During the Second World War, the Order of Ouissam Alaouite was awarded frequently to United States military personnel who had participated in the planning and execution of Operation Torch, the invasion of French Morocco.
 Morocco was a protectorate of France from 1912 to 1956, and the decoration was bestowed frequently on French military officers during that period.

 After Moroccan independence in 1956, the Alawid Order became a prerogative of the Alawid King and his heirs.

 The Order continues through the present day, the original medal and the 1934's ribbon unchanged.